 “We were able to take an historical ‘dead’ database of individuals who had been a fan of a TV show, and try to understand what those individuals look like today.
 What are their behaviours?
 What they like to do?
 What films they like to watch?”

-“We were able to take that information, lay that back on top of Facebook, identify everyone in Australia that had the propensity to be like those people, and then run experiments on them and validate that in fact they were,” he says.
+“We were able to take that information, lay that back on top of Facebook, identify everyone in Australia that had the propensity to be like those people, and then run experiments on them and validate that in fact they were,” he said.

 Tomer describes it as ‘forensic marketing’.

-“It’s about taking a scientific lens and an approach to being completely driven by the data and being completely guided by the data, and by scientific methods, which is test and learn to achieve an outcome,” Tomer says.
+“It’s about taking a scientific lens and an approach to being completely driven by the data and being completely guided by the data, and by scientific methods, which is test and learn to achieve an outcome,” Tomer said.

 “You can turn anything into data, but most times data science and analytics simply refers to outputting a report.
 You can’t make money on the back of a report.
 You need to execute.”

-“Execution is where you make money.”
+“Execution is where you make money,” he said.

 Strap into this episode of The CMO Show as Nicole and Mark explore the fourth industrial revolution, Israeli startups, and some explosive puns with Tomer Garzberg from GRONADE.